Systems · People · AI Integration · Toronto, ON

 No you don't.
 You have a system that makes your existing people invisible.

-The most common version of this myth lives in warehouses, assembly operations, and anywhere components need to be tracked.
+The most common version of this myth lives in warehouses, assembly operations, and anywhere components need to be tracked, but it thrives just as well in clinics and back offices.
 The backlog grows.
 The answer is always more staff.
 More staff get hired.
-The backlog keeps growing.
-Your people are spending enormous amounts of their day searching, for parts, for files, for information, for the thing that was definitely here yesterday.
-Search time doesn't show up anywhere.
-It looks like work.
-It feels like work.
-It is not work.
+The backlog keeps growing, because the new people inherit the same broken search.
+Your team spends enormous amounts of the day looking: for parts, for files, for information, for the thing that was definitely here yesterday.
+Search time doesn't appear on any report.
+It looks and feels like productive work, but it produces nothing.
+It is the tax a system charges when nothing has an address.

 The real question to ask